subodh2708/react-quiz/README.md

 # 🧠 React Quiz App

-A quiz application built with React that uses `useReducer` for state management, and fetches questions from a mock API for dynamic content.
+A dynamic and interactive quiz app built with **React** that tests your knowledge while demonstrating mastery of hooks and reducer-based state management.
+This project focuses on clean component architecture, logical state flow using `useReducer`, and fetching quiz data from a mock API.

 ---